UzayAnil/marioCocos2d-JS/README.md

 #It's an ongoing project it's not finished yet.
-If you wanna help me you you are welcome :D
+If you wanna help me, you are welcome :D

 Mario Cocos2d-JS
 ====================